MaxMood96/enterprise-resources/google_kubernetes_engine/README.md

     ```
 - You will need a DNS hostname to assign to the load balancer IP address (ex:
   `codecov.yourdomain.com`).
+- If you choose to let the template handle dns you need to do the following
+  - Set `dns_credentials` variable to a file path to valid service account credentials for the account that contains your hosted zone.
+  - Set `dns_enabled` to `true`
+  - Set `dns_zone` to the name of the hosted zone in gcp
+  - Set `dns_project` to the name of the gcp project where the hosted zone resides

 ## Codecov configuration